poboxgarret/ISTE590/README.md

-#This repsoitory is for NSSA590
+# This repository is for ISTE-590.

-There are tow programs.
+There are two programs.

 1. Poker Dice
 2. Network Scout